gabdev01/codewars-challenge/README.md

  * Java and Kotlin for the model classes

 Application notes :
  * The app is  compatible offline
- * Need some extra work to have the app survive configuration change and process deaths initiated by the system
+ * The app is compatible configuration change such as orientation change